-A violation of these policies by any student and/or collaborators may result in, but is not limited to, removal from the program.
-Additional disciplinary action may be taken by the student's respective high school.
+A violation of these policies by any student and/or collaborators may result in, but is not limited to, dismissal from the program.
+The student's respective high school will also be informed, and they may choose to take additional action.
 Be honest with yourself and with others.
 If you have concerns, please discuss them with your instructor.